 FIGNA is a component unit of the Commonwealth of Puerto Rico.
 It is a public corporation ascribed to the Puerto Rico National Guard and created by Act No. 23 of July 23, 1991 (Act 23).
-FIGNA owns or has the rights of use for the real property and other property where the military shops (Duty Free Shops) are located.
+FIGNA owns or has the property rights for the real property and other property where the military shops (Duty Free Shops) are located.
 Under Act 23, FIGNA has the authority to operate the military shops or to concession those operations to a private party as well as to provide assistance benefits to the Puerto Rico National Guard members, spouses, and descendants, including annuities, education and operational funds.
 FIGNA is exempt from taxation in Puerto Rico.

-FIGNA receives royalties from gross sales from the concessionaire that operates the Duty-Free Shops located at Fort Allen in Juana Diaz; the municipalities of San Juan, Cayey, Ceiba, Gurabo, Mayaguez, Arecibo, and Vega Baja; Air Base Muniz in Carolina; military antique collections in San Juan; and USCG Air Station Borinquen in Aguadilla.
+FIGNA, through a concessionaire, operates the Duty-Free Shops located at Fort Allen in Juana Díaz; the municipalities of San Juan, Cayey, Ceiba, Gurabo, Mayagüez, Arecibo, and Vega Baja; Air Base Muñiz in Carolina; military museum in San Juan; and near to USCG Air Station Borinquen in Aguadilla.